frequently asked questions

 • Yes, we accept a limited amount of special orders and catering orders if our schedule allows.
 Please contact us via email or our contact page with some details on what you’re looking for and we’ll see what we can do for you!

-• We change our available flavors every month, and most are only available for 2-3 months of the year.
+• Our available flavors change with each drop, and most are only available for a few times each year (with the exception of Spiced Apple Hand Pies and Chocolate Chunk Cookies which are available year round).
 If a flavor does well, it is likely to return around the same time the following year!
-Outside of those times, you can contact us to request a special order for specific flavors.
+Outside of those times, you can contact us to request a special order for specific flavors and we’ll see what we can do.
 We accept a limited amount of special orders if our schedule allows (minimums required).

 • We like this list of “Top 10 Things You Can Do for Bees” from Common Native Bees of the Eastern United States by Heather Holm.
 Although the list may be specifically for bees, they’re great for other pollinators and native wildlife as well!